-Milk-poached smoked whiting gives this thick, creamy seafood chowder a briny, woodsy depth of flavor.
+Milk-poached smoked whiting gives thick, creamy seafood chowder a briny, woodsy depth of flavor.
 This recipe first appeared in our December 2013 issue along with Mike Colameco's article All is Calm, All is Bright.

 - 1 1⁄2 lb. smoked whiting, haddock, or whitefish fillets

 - 1 medium yellow onion, finely chopped